Lakes

 Klaklakama Lake, Photo By Russ Porter

-The mountain views you get as you drive these roads are incredible, take your time and enjoy them, l am always taken aback by the beauty of this area.
+The mountain views you get as you drive these roads are incredible.
+Take your time and enjoy them.
+I am always taken aback by the beauty of this area.
 I am sure you will be too.

 Nimpkish Lake, Photo By Bud Logan

 Nimpkish Lake is located in the Nimpkish Valley and is a very large lake.
-The lake is 20+km long but quite narrow.
-The wind can come up on this lake and produce some very large waves that will put you to shore to wait it out so be careful.
+The lake is 20+ km long but quite narrow.
+The wind can come up on this lake and produce some very large waves that will put you on shore to wait it out, so be careful.
 On the other hand, it is a very popular windsurfing lake.

 There is a good recreation site with a boat launch at the north end of this lake with great views.
 The south end of the lake is protected by the Woss Lake Provincial Park.
-The lake here can reach depths of 150 meters, it’s a great place to troll deep where the monster fish are, there are some very nice creeks that flow in where you could set up a wilderness campsite and spend a few days.
+The lake here can reach depths of 150 meters; it’s a great place to troll deep where the monster fish are.
+Some very nice creeks flow in where you could set up a wilderness campsite and spend a few days.
 There are many such spots on this big lake.
-This is a great lake to spend time on in a kayak or canoe, so peaceful and not that well used making it a premier camping lake.
+This is a great lake to spend time on in a kayak or canoe, so peaceful and not that well used, making it a premier camping lake.

-There is an abundance of wildlife in the area including black bears, cougars, wolves, blacktail deer and Roosevelt elk along with lots of different bird species.
-The wildflower show in the late spring is pretty incredible and the insect life on the shores is awesome, so bring your camera.
+Wildlife is abundant in the area, including black bears, cougars, wolves, blacktail deer and Roosevelt elk, along with lots of different bird species.
+The wildflower show in the late spring is pretty incredible, and the insect life on the shores is awesome, so bring your camera.

 Woss Lake, Vancouver Island, BC